Euophrys/Riichi-Trainer/README.md

 # Helping With Translations

 To edit the files, I recommend [Visual Studio Code](https://code.visualstudio.com/).
+To download the repo, install [GitHub Desktop](https://desktop.github.com/).
+Then, on the right side of the repo page, click "Clone or Download", then "Open in Desktop".
+You could also just download the zip if you don't want to bother with git, though you'll be making more work for me.

 The translation files are found in the `src/translations` folder.
 Make a copy of the `en.js` file and rename it to the language code for your language.
 You can find the language codes [in this Wikipedia article.](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) The two-letter code should be used.